top of page

 • Demo Solution Element: Show the part of the product that solves the Problem you’ve mentioned.
 Tie what you’re showing on the screen back to the Problem you’ve identified.

-• Draw out Impact: Draw out the business impact of this solution element.
+• Draw out Impact: Draw out the business impact of this Solution element.
 Use the phrase “The benefit of this is….”

 After the Demo

-• Application Demo: Do a customized demo that’s focused on their situation and use cases.
+• Application Demo: Do a customized demo that’s focused on their situation and use cases

-• Application Presentation: Present ideas for exactly how they’d use your product and what the outcomes would be.
+• Application Presentation: Present ideas for exactly how they’d use your product and what the outcomes would be

-• Case Study Presentation: Show how a similar company successfully used your product.
+• Case Study Presentation: Show how a similar company successfully used your product

-You might do separate post-demo calls for each use case, user audience, or product module that you want to sell.
+If you're trying to grow the deal beyond the scope you discussed early in the process, you might do separate post-demo calls for each use case, user audience, or product module that you want to sell.

 • Team Manager: You need their active support to drive the deal forward.
 They want to see that your product helps their team do its job, meaning both that it solves business problems and that it’s easy to use on a day to day basis.